KJB88/KJB88.github.io/_pages/about.md

 <br />
 Below are my professional contact options.
 Please feel free to reach out for anything.
 <br />
-You can also report errata on the website to me through my email if you're feeling helpful!
+(You can also report errata on the website to me through my email if you're feeling helpful!).
 </p>